Integralist/integralist.co.uk/content/posts/go-interfaces.md

 In this instance returning an interface allows the consumer to not have to worry about the change in underlying data types.

-> Note: it's possible the returned types could be consolidated into a single generic type struct, which means we can avoid returning an interface, but it depends on the exact scenario/use case.
+> **NOTE**: It's possible the returned types could be consolidated into a single generic type struct, which means we can avoid returning an interface, but it depends on the exact scenario/use case.

 ## Use Existing Interfaces